janverschelde/PHCpack/src/Python/PHCpy/README.md

 Ctypes allows to import dynamically linked libraries into a Python session.

 For the Python scripts to work, the file libPHCpack, for the proper platform (extension .so, .dylib, or .dll) must be present in the phcpy folder.
+To make libPHCpack, execute gprbuild phclib.gpr in the src/Ada/Main folder and copy the libPHCpack file from the src/lib folder into the phcpy folder.

 | module name    | description of each module                        |
 |----------------|---------------------------------------------------|